Adi1-git/portfolio_project/README.md

 - Home: Introduction and overview of the website.
 - About Me: Details about my education and qualifications.
+- Work Experience: Information about my past job roles and responsibilities, list of technical and soft skills.
 - Projects: Showcasing my projects with descriptions and links to GitHub repositories.
-- Work Experience: Information about my past job roles and responsibilities.
-- Skills: List of technical and soft skills.
 - Contact: Form to reach out to me directly.

 ## Technologies Used